jitsi/jitsi-meet/doc/API.md

 4. initJitsiConference(name, options) - creates new ```JitsiConference``` object.
     - name - the name of the conference
     - options - JS object with configuration options for the conference.
 You can change the following properties there:
-        1. devices - array with the devices - "video" and "audio" that will be passed to GUM.
-If that property is not set GUM will try to get all available devices.
-        2. resolution - the prefered resolution for the local video.
-        3. openSctp - boolean property.
+        1. openSctp - boolean property.
 Enables/disables datachannel support. **NOTE: we recommend to set that option to true**
-        4. disableAudioLevels - boolean property.
-Enables/disables audio levels.
-        5. recordingType - the type of recording to be used
+        2. recordingType - the type of recording to be used
-        6. jirecon
+        3. jirecon
+        4. callStatsID - callstats credentials
+        5. callStatsSecret - callstats credentials
+        6. disableThirdPartyRequests - if true - callstats will be disabled and the callstats API won't be included.
+        **NOTE: if 4 and 5 are set the library is going to send events to callstats.
+Otherwise the callstats integration will be disabled.**

 5. addEventListener(event, listener) - Subscribes the passed listener to the event.
     - event - one of the events from ```JitsiMeetJS.events.connection``` object.